 Coordinate newsworthy events or announcements.
 You can launch new initiatives, announce plans for new programs or recognize county employees for their excellent public service.
 Keep in mind that newspapers seek in-depth facts, television stations want good visuals and radio reporters want snappy sounds bites.
 All reporters seek good stories.
 They want access to knowledgeable and articulate sources to make their stories interesting and informative.

 Publish a calendar of NCGM events on your county’s website.
 Ask the local newspapers to publish the calendar.
 Ask the local television, cable and radio stations to air public service announcements about county services or events.

 Write Media Advisories

-Prepare and send media notices well in advance for specific NCGM events, such as the open house, tour of the hospital or visit to a local school.
+Prepare and send media notices well in advance for specific NCGM events.
 Describe who, what, where, when and why.
 Make it newsworthy.

 Write News Releases